containerd/stargz-snapshotter/README.md

     - containerPort: 80
 ```

-The following command lazily pulls `stargz/node:13.13.0-esgz` from Docker Hub and creates the pod so the time to take for it is shorter than the original image `library/node:13.13`.
+The following command lazily pulls `ghcr.io/stargz-containers/node:13.13.0-esgz` from Github Container Registry and creates the pod so the time to take for it is shorter than the original image `library/node:13.13`.

 ```console
 $ kubectl --context kind-stargz-demo apply -f stargz-pod.yaml && kubectl get po nodejs -w